alance42/UOCIS322-P6/README.md

 If the Control Distance is less than 60 and greater than 0, the closing time will use 20 km/hr with an additional hour added ontop of the calculation.

 If the Control Distance is equal to the Brevet Distance, the speed will be calculated based on the lower Control's speed.

-# Developers #

-In order to run tests, execute run_tests.sh.
-If you would like to add tests place a new python file starting with the name "test" in the tests folder.

-You can create a new credentials.ini from the credentials-skel.ini.
-This will allow you to manipulate the port and debug features used by flask_brevets.py.